-Agent has informed the seller of the seller's obligations under 42 U.S.C.
-4852d and is aware of their responsibility to ensure compliance.
+(f) Agent has informed the seller of the seller's obligations under 42 U.S.C.
+4852d and is aware of his/her responsibility to ensure compliance.

+Certification of Accuracy

-Certification of Accuracy: The following parties have reviewed the information above and certify, to the best of their knowledge, that the information they have provided is true and accurate.
+The following parties have reviewed the information above and certify, to the best of their knowledge, that the information they have provided is true and accurate.